yjx1217/Yeast_PacBio_2016/_pages/03_data.md

 |---

 <br>
-In addition, we updated the gene annotation for Saccharomyces arboricolus (strain H6) that was sequenced and annotated a few years ago (Liti et al. 2013).
+In addition, we updated the gene annotation for Saccharomyces arboricolus (strain H6) that was sequenced and annotated a few years ago (Liti et al. BMC Genomics, 2013).
 {: .text-justify}

 |---